Sydney set to become yuan hub, clearing bank appointment eyed

 The deal would see Sydney join Seoul, Paris, Luxembourg, London, Frankfurt, Singapore and Hong Long as one of the global centres for trading the yuan, or renminbi, and bolsters China's efforts to promote the use of its currency in international trade.

-China is Australia's single biggest export market with two-way trade flows of around A$150 billion (82.13 billion pounds) in 2013.
+China is Australia's single biggest export market with two-way trade flows of around A$150 billion ($131 billion) in 2013.
 However, only about 1 percent is conducted in renminbi.

 "It will take time to change that but maybe within five years, we could see the ratio double," said Anthony Issa, deputy treasurer at Industrial and Commercial Bank of China (ICBC).